MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

     - **Cons**:
       - Even after tuning, decision trees can often still overfit.
       - Usually need an ensemble of trees for better generalization performance.

+6. Random Forest:
+   - Set of decision trees, each learned from a different randomly sampled subset with replacement.
+   - Features to split on for each tree, randomly selected subset from original features.
+   - Prediction: Average output probabilities
+   - Increases diversity through random selection of training dataset and subset of features for each tree
+   - Reduces variance through averaging
+   - Each tree typically does not need to be pruned
+   - More expensive to train and run
+   - scikit-learn: `sklearn.ensemble.RandomForestClassifier`

 ### Model Training